amirci/amirci.github.io/_posts/2024-04-02-refactoring-changes.markdown

 I noticed that the _signature_  of `changeExistingStudentsTable` uses the type `any` for each of the arguments.

-Perhaps I could _narrow_ the types to make it more specific to the actual possible values.
+Perhaps I could _narrow_ the types to make them more specific to the actual possible values.
 Plus one for modeling with types!

 Looking at how the arguments are used in the main function, seems like a good idea to create a `Student` type and a `StudentTable` type that contains the _columns_ and a collection of _values_ (rows).